AriFordsham/GHCWiki/proposal/monad-fail.md

 ## Adapting old code

 * Help!
-My code is broken because of a missing `MonadFail` instance! ''Here are your options:''
+My code is broken because of a missing `MonadFail` instance!

+  Here are your options:
   1. Write a `MonadFail` instance (and bring it into scope).
 The [http://hackage.haskell.org/package/fail fail] provides a forward-compatible `MonadFail` class for GHC versions prior to GHC 8.0
      ```haskell
      import Control.Monad